ogunlao/ogunlao.github.io/_posts/2020-06-12-from_gru_to_transformer.md

 Putting it another way, we compute the attention weights, $\alpha_i$ by comparing the query vector of the current position, $Q(f(x_t))$ against all the key vectors of the previous inputs, $K(f(x_i))$, then compute the weighted sum of the Value vectors of all the previous inputs, $V(.)$ to get the hidden vector, $h_t$ at time-step $t$.

 At this stage, we have pretty much built a disentangled model but ehrmm, we have only a single attention mechanism.
-Will this be enough, to to model all the dependencies in context/hidden vectors?
+Will this be enough to model all the dependencies in context/hidden vectors?
 Maybe, it will be a good idea to have multiple attention heads.
 What do you think?

 ### Let's have multiple attention heads